Ashurlu/Ashurlu/README.md

 <h2 align="left">Hi 👋!
-My name is Cavidan Ashurlu and I'm a Backend Developer, from Azerbaijan</h2>
+My name is Cavidan Ashurlu and I'm a SOC Analysis, from Azerbaijan</h2>

 ###